ferrats-fr/ferrats-fr.github.io/_pages/upstairs.md

 {% include toc %}

-More photos, this time of the top floor, with large central playroom, master bedroom with dressing room, leading into the bathroom (shower, bath, bidet, 2 sinks), and two other bedrooms.
+More photos, this time of the top floor, with large central playroom, master bedroom with dressing room, bathroom (shower, bath, bidet, 2 sinks), separate toilet, and two other bedrooms.
-This area is typically closed off when we rent the house out when we’re in Corsica, but is normally left open when doing a home exchange.

 ## Gallery